Field of the Cloth of Gold: The meeting

 One further aspect of King Henry's retinue was the presence of two royal monkeys covered in gold leaf; these were known to have been gifts from the Ottoman Sultan Selim I and brought much laughter and merriment from Francis I as contemporary Cardinal Wolsey recounts, "The French King was overcome with much curiosity playing with those little knaves that did all they could to steal and pester his advisers, yet he willed them to be present at every banquet".
 The slanting roof was made of oiled cloth painted to give the colour of lead and the illusion of slates.
 Contemporaries commented especially on the huge expanse of glass, which made visitors feel they were in the open air.
 Chronicle descriptions make it clear the decorations, carved and painted had martial iconography;

+Galyon Hone was one of the stained-glass artists employed at the Field.
 The building was decorated in the most sumptuous fashion and furnished with a profusion of golden ornaments.
 Red wine flowed from the two fountains outside.
 The chapel was served by 35 priests.
 Composer Jean Mouton was most likely in charge of the musical production by Francis I; the French royal chapel had one of the finest choirs in Europe, and contemporary accounts indicated that they "delighted their hearers."
-The wooden ceiling for one of the tents may later have been installed in the New Chapel at Ightham Mote where, with its colours faded, one with appropriate features can still be seen.
+The wooden ceiling for one of the tents may later have been installed in the New Chapel at Ightham Mote in Kent where, with its colours faded, one with appropriate features can still be seen.
 Musical production on the English side was probably led by composer William Cornysh the Younger, master of the Royal Chapel for Henry VIII.

-Some idea of the size of Henry's following may be gathered from the fact that in one month 2200 sheep and other viands in a similar proportion were consumed.
-In the fields beyond the castle, 2800 tents were erected for less distinguished visitors.
+Some idea of the size of Henry's following may be gathered from the fact that in one month 2,200 sheep and other viands in a similar proportion were consumed.
+In the fields beyond the castle, 2,800 tents were erected for less distinguished visitors.